Table of Contents

 Other CTs can be ordered for specific cases with a larger diameter.
 To be specified when ordering.

-To facilitate the installation of meters on DSO meter locations, it is possible to order DIN rail enclosures with a mounting plate.
+To facilitate the installation of meters on DSO meter locations, it is possible to order DIN rail boxes with a mounting plate.

-Climkit offers a pre-wired entry panel allowing to group, at the site's network entry point, all the elements necessary for an RCP community (photovoltaic, battery, and charging stations).
+Climkit offers a pre-wired input panel that allows regrouping, at the site's input point, all the elements necessary for an RCP (photovoltaic, battery and charging stations).

 It integrates:

-• the network entry (up to 160 A depending on variant)
+• the grid input (up to 160 A depending on variant)

 • the DSO meter location

-• the photovoltaic inverter (≤ 30 kVA), AC battery, and charging station outputs
+• outputs for the photovoltaic inverter (≤ 30 kVA), AC battery and charging stations

-• the general, PV, battery, and charging station private meters
+• private general, PV, battery and charging station meters

 • the Climkit communication infrastructure (Gateway, multi-operator 4G router, PoE Ethernet switch)

-Ready to mount and developed by Climkit, it brings together the entry and communication infrastructure necessary for solution integration.
+Ready to assemble and developed by Climkit, it regroups the input and communication infrastructure necessary for the integration of the solutions.

 Assembled in Switzerland with Schneider Electric components, it is available in two variants: